mcantelon/node-uam/Readme.md

 NOTE: only opens browsers on Linux and OS X currently.

-Node-based local web applications are interesting.
+Node-based unhosted web applications are pretty neat.
 They can run on any operating system with Node installed on it.
-They are easy to write if you're familiar with web technologies.
+They are, with the Node Package Manager, super easy to install.
+And they are easy to write if you're familiar with web technologies.
 As browser technologies evolve, they will likely become more commonplace.

-Local web applications feel a bit weird to use though.
+Unhosted web applications feel a bit weird to use though.
 If you use them regularly you end up having to do things like creating shell aliases to run them.
-There is also no definitive list of them to search through to find them.
+There is also no easy way to search for them on the web.

-This tool attempts to improve the situation a bit. uam makes it easy to discover local web applications and launch them in the browser. uam does this by leveraging the Node Package Manager (npm).
+This tool attempts to improve the situation a bit. `uam` makes it easy to discover unhosted web applications others have created, install them, and launch them in your browser. uam does this by leveraging the Node Package Manager (npm).

 Normally you have to do this to end up running a local web application:

 1. Hear about the local web application
 2. Install the local web application
 3. Create a shell alias to conveniently run the local web application
-4. Run the local web application
+4. Run the local web application (making sure it's TCP/IP port doesn't conflict with anything else you're running.
 5. Navigate to the local web application in your browser

 With uam it's easier: